 When food companies label things with terms like “low-fat” and “good source of protein,” they do so without regulation—and the consumer suffers.
 These “healthy” labels create an effect scientists call the “health halo”: When you think a food is “good for you,” you don’t feel guilty about eating more of it.
 In a 2007 study from Cornell University, dieters eating at a “healthy” fast food restaurant underestimated their intake by 151 calories.

 Raisinets fit the “health halo” bill: They’re made of fruit, and are labeled as having “less fat.”
 But that “less fat” includes 18 percent of your recommended daily intake of saturated fat in a single “snack size.”
-That also comes with 150 calories—more than in most “fun size” candy bars.
+That also comes with 150 calories—more than in most “fun size” Halloween candy bars.

-4. “Handful” treats like candy corn:
+4. “Handful” treats like Candy Corn

 Americans are not great at estimating serving sizes: In one study published in Nature, men and women both guessed the proper portion of a food item only about half the time.
 So when a portion isn’t controlled—like when you’re grabbing a handful of something instead of eating a discreet, pre-measured size—there’s a 50 percent chance you’re grabbing the wrong amount… and it’s probably more than you’d like.

-That’s the trouble with treats like Skittles, Raisents and the Halloween classic, candy corn: You’re more likely to eat more than you plan… and if it’s not your favorite candy, it’s wasted, mindless eating that can really add up.
+That’s the trouble with treats like Skittles, Raisinets and the Halloween classic, candy corn: You’re more likely to eat more than you plan… and if it’s not your favorite candy, it’s wasted, mindless eating that can really add up.
 Even though candy corn is made with “real honey,” that’s still sugar: Just 19 pieces has 28 grams of sugar—almost three times as much as a bowl of Lucky Charms.

-5. 3 Musketeers:
+5. 3 Musketeers

 It may taste lighter and be marketed as lighter, but this swashbuckling bar has a secret: The full-size bar has 240 calories—the same as a full-size Milky Way, and just 10 fewer calories than a Snickers.
 And 3 Musketeers has more sugar than either of the others: 36 grams in a full-size bar, as much as you’d get in three glazed donuts from Dunkin’.

-7. Dove Dark Chocolate Miniatures:
+7. Dove Dark Chocolate Miniatures